-Symbol names can contain ASCII letters, numbers, underscores '', hashes '#', dollar signs '\$', and at signs '@'.
+Symbol names can contain ASCII letters, numbers, underscores '\', hashes '#', dollar signs '\$', and at signs '@'.
 However, they must begin with either a letter or an underscore.
 Additionally, label names can contain up to a single dot '.', which may not be the first character.

-A symbol cannot have the same name as a reserved keyword, unless its name is a "raw identifier" prefixed by a hash '#'.
+A symbol cannot have the same name as a reserved keyword, unless it is prefixed by a hash '#'.
 For example, #load denotes a symbol named load, and #LOAD denotes a different symbol named LOAD; in both cases the '#' prevents them from being treated as the keyword LOAD.